1980is/cheatsheets/kcna.md

 ## Application Resources

 ### Deployment
-The standard resource for running scalable applications with the option to perform zero-downtime application updates.
+The standard resource for running scalable applications with the option to perform zero-downtime application updates. \
+``kubectl create deployment nginxfarm --image=nginx --replicas=3 --dry-run=client -o yaml > nginxfarm.yaml``

 ### Stateful
 An alternative to the Deployment Resources.
 Commonly used for stateful applications like databases.

 ### DaemonSet
 This ensures that one application instance is started on each cluster node.

 ### Job
 Used for singe-shot applications.